 The Cesspool of

 themselves have so defiled the sanctity of marriage with lust, artificial contraception,

 cohabitation, adultery, abortion, rampant divorce, broken families, remarriage after

 divorce, blended familiesand a general indifference toward the liturgical celebration

 of Holy Matrimonythat marriage has been turned into a social cesspool.
 The sewage now

 being added now is just a continuation of an old problem.
 If Christians had been

 dedicated seriousness, and showing proper respect for Holy Matrimony all along, then the

-idea of homosexual marriage would not have been able to intrude into our social
+idea of anything other than Holy Matrimony would not have been able to intrude into our social

 But now God is telling us, More sh!t in